jadeleafmoon/jadeleafmoon/README.md

 ## Hi there 👋 I'm Ravi

-**I'm a software engineer passionate about frontend development and UI.**
+**I'm a software engineer passionate about frontend development and UI / UX.**

 - 🔭 I’m currently working on an open-source site for [**Canada DevOps Community of Practice Canada**](https://www.linkedin.com/company/canada-devops-community-of-practice/)